Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in four games this year.
+- Southern Miss has covered the spread on one occasion this season.

 - The Golden Eagles have been underdogs by 2.5 points or more two times this season and have not covered the spread once.

-- Southern Miss' games this season have gone over the point total one time in four opportunities (25%).
+- Southern Miss' games this season have eclipsed the over/under one time in four opportunities (25%).

 - The Golden Eagles have turned the ball over eight times this season, five more turnovers than the Owls have forced (3).